How to teach reading skills – from theory to practice

 How to teach reading skills

 How to teach reading skills depends on which objectives the teacher aims at developing in his/her students and on how lesson plans are structured.
-To this effect, teachers must take decisions about the objectives of their reading comprehension lesson.
+To this effect, teachers must make decisions about the objectives of their reading comprehension lesson.
 For example, the following objectives guide teachers in teaching reading skills:

 - Reading for gist?